romanzy313/trpc-uwebsockets-example/README.md

 # trpc-uwebsockets-example

 Example of how to use [trpc-uwebsockets](https://github.com/romanzy313/trpc-uwebsockets).
+The code closely follows the readme.

 - Run the server with `pnpm start-server`
 - Run node client with `pnpm run-node`